Why BMS?

 Translational Medicine & Clinical Trials (3 Credit Units)

 This module builds on the previous modules taken in the first and second year of the Biomedical Science course.
 Upon completion of this module, students will be able to appreciate the difference between basic and clinical research and apply the knowledge learnt in conducting translation research.
-This module also covers bioethics, clinical trials and regulatory compliance, clinical informatics and big data analysis as well as emerging technologies in biomedical science.
+This module also covers bioethics, clinical trials, clinical informatics and big data analysis as well as emerging technologies in biomedical science.

 Project ID: Connecting the Dots^ (4 Credit Units)